bermudaparty/HoloColorPicker/README.md

+<h2>Notes regarding the changes by bermudaparty</h2>
+These are very rough changes, only uploaded in the current form as per the request of another user.
+However as to current knowledge the changes work.
+The only exception is the SVBar, which still needs work.
+However I had not been able to get it to work before my changes either anyway.

+Following changes have been made:
+- The methods that update the colors (of the own bar and the other bars in the picker) now always require a source string (i.e. which bar the current change in color is coming from).
+This source information is then handled in such a way to prevent feedback loops and all bars now update each other fully.
+The old system of staggered partial updates (which seems to have been intentional) has been removed.
+    - The colors on the color wheel are still not being updated.
+This is (a) because I did not get around to implementing it and (b) because always seeing the full color range there seems a good way to make the whole picker more intuitive.
+- The direction of the value bar has been flipped.
+It now goes from zero value on the left to full value on the right and is (in my opinion) now in accordance with the behavior of the other bars.
+- Small changes throughout the code, which in places was (and still is) quite messy.
+Again, as far as I know nothing was broken, but some redundancies might have been introduced, since I did not fully familiarize myself with all of the code before making my changes.

 <h1>Android Holo ColorPicker</h1>

 Marie Schweiz <http://marie-schweiz.de/> made a beautifull new design for the Holo ColorPicker which added a lot of new functionality.